ouss150/mob-programming-challenge/README.md

 When done Squad !!!

 Everybody should pull the last version
-Let's finish the app together with our first POST requests
+Let's finish the app together

 ----->
 - add a models folder a the project's root
 - add a new file @ models/User.js
+- define our first mongoose Schema
+- create a /bin folder and a seed-users.js file
+- list all hackers @allUsers
-- add a create route
+- add a create-hacker **post** route
+- send our first POST request @formUser
 - add a detail view with an update form
 - add an update route
 - add a remove button on the hackers list